stellafai/practicelibrary/src/pages/practice/objectives-key-results-okrs.md

 mobiusTag: discovery
 icon: /images/okr-triangle-1-.png
 whatIs: >-
-  OKRs are a collaborative goal-setting framework for organisations, teams and individuals to set challenging, ambitious goals with measurable results.
+  OKRs are a collaborative goal-setting framework for organizations, teams, and individuals to set challenging, ambitious goals with measurable results.
+For a Customer Success leader, OKRs are a powerful tool to align cross-functional teams like Sales, Onboarding, Product, and Customer Success, ensuring everyone works toward shared, customer-focused outcomes.

   O﻿KRs have two parts: